 No more so than any other dog.

-He is a very intelligent dog, and they need constant mental stimulation.
-If you invest a lot of time and effort in your Husky, the chances are that they won’t be as aggressive as the myth warns.
+Huskies are very intelligent dogs and need constant mental stimulation.
+If you invest a lot of time and effort into your husky, the chances are he won’t be as aggressive as the myth warns.

 Huskies are pack animals with a high prey drive.
 With a lack of training, exercise, and mental activity, a husky might become destructive.